Jonah 1 – Jonah Runs from God

 1. (4) God sends a storm.

 a.
-The Lord sent out a great wind: Remember that the Lord stirred up the storm.
+The LORD sent out a great wind: It was the LORD who stirred up the storm.
 We often think of Jesus calming the waters, and He can do that.
-But He can also stir up the storm.
+But God can also stir up the storm.

 b.
 So that the ship was about to be broken up: The ship and the sailors were in a dangerous place.
 This was all due to Jonah being on the ship.
 There was nothing wrong with the sailors being on the ship, but Jonah had no business there – though on other circumstances it might have been fine for him to go to Tarshish.

 i.
 Jonah might have wondered: “I can go to Tarshish if I want to.
 I paid the fare.
 I’m not a stowaway.”
 Yet, “Apologies for disobedience are mere refuges of lies.
 If you do a wrong thing in the rightest way in which it can be done, it does not make it right.
 If you go contrary to the Lord’s will, even though you do it in the most decent, and, perhaps, in the most devout manner, it is, nevertheless, sinful, and it will bring you under condemnation” (Spurgeon).

 2. (5-6) The sailors of the ship seek their superstitious gods.

 Then the mariners were afraid; and every man cried out to his god, and threw the cargo that was in the ship into the sea, to lighten the load.
 But Jonah had gone down into the lowest parts of the ship, had lain down, and was fast asleep.
 So the captain came to him, and said to him, “What do you mean, sleeper?
 Arise, call on your God; perhaps your God will consider us, so that we may not perish.”